neard/neard/.github/ISSUE_TEMPLATE.md

-Please read the section 'Found a bug?' in README.md before reporting an issue.
+Please read the 'Reporting an issue' Wiki page before reporting an issue.